gigo6000/DevtimeBackboneBundle/README.md

 # Backbone Bundle [![Build Status](https://secure.travis-ci.org/gigo6000/DevtimeBackboneBundle.png?branch=master)](http://travis-ci.org/gigo6000/DevtimeBackboneBundle)

-Easily setup and use backbone.js (0.9.2) with Symfony 2.1.1
+Easily setup and use backbone.js (0.9.2) with Symfony 2.1.1 (it probably works in older versions but not tested)

 Follow [@gigo6000 on Twitter](http://twitter.com/gigo6000).
 Tweet any questions or suggestions you have about the project.

 ## What you need
-This bundle requires the use of Symfony 2.1.1  and greater
+This bundle requires the use of Symfony 2.1.1  and greater (it probably works in older versions but not tested)

 The latest versions of jquery, underscore.js and backbone.js are included.